burakboduroglu/burakboduroglu/README.md

 ### About :technologist:⚡

-💻📱 Hey there!
-I'm Burak Boduroğlu👋, a passionate `Software Engineer` with a knack for problem-solving and building efficient applications.
-When I'm not coding, you can find me sharing my knowledge and experiences on the `Developer Community` through my blog. 📝Join me on a journey of learning and exploration as we dive into various programming topics and industry trends.
-Feel free to explore more about my projects, articles, and social media channels.
+Hey there!
+I'm Burak Boduroğlu a Software Engineer with a BSc in Computer Engineering and an MSc in Astronautical Engineering.
+I’m passionate about building efficient applications and solving real-world problems through code.
+Outside of development, I love sharing insights and experiences on my blog within the developer community.

 <hr>